kaizhu256/node-utility2/README.md

 /*
 example.js

-this script will run browser tests with coverage
-(via istanbul and electron)
+this script will run automated browser-tests with coverage (via istanbul and electron)

 instruction